MartaGuzmanAlarcon/MachineLearning_Projects/01_Supervised_Learning/02_Classification_Loan_Approval_Prediction/README.md

 - Add multiple-testing correction (e.g. Bonferroni) if subgroup testing is extended to more features
 - Tune hyperparameters via grid/randomized search
 - Track data drift and subgroup performance before deployment
-- Package the fitted pipeline only after data and licensing checks